Vlad-Makarenko/Turity/server/lib/moodtape/README.md

 > TODO:

-* get the tracks' features
+* get the tracks' characteristics
 * create a schema and render a mood board dependent on user track list.
+*